-- Establishes measurable objectives - Keeps the B&C aligned with departmental and Council goals - Assists in the allocation of departmental resources - Promotes continuity of B&C action
+- Establishes measurable objectives - Keeps the B&C aligned with departmental and Council strategic priorities and goals - Assists in the allocation of departmental resources - Promotes continuity of B&C action

 Annually, a work plan will be developed jointly between the B&C and staff.
-The deadline (usually mid-January or February) for B&C work plan development will be set and published each year.
-A three-member Council committee will be appointed to review all B&C work plans as part of the budget preparation cycle each year.
+The deadline for B&C work plan development will be set and communicated to all B&C members each year.
+A Council working group will be appointed to review all B&C work plans.
 A work plan template will be provided each year to the B&C Chair and staff liaison.
+Each B&C shall make progress on their approved work plan until Council approves a new work plan and this new approved plan is transmitted to the B&C at their next available public meeting.

-B&C Chairs are expected to meet, as needed, with their Department Director and the other Chairs of B&C's assigned to that Department to discuss the B&C's work plans and strategies for executing those work plans.
+B&C Chairs are expected to meet, as needed, with their Department Director and the other Chairs of B&Cs assigned to that Department to discuss the B&C's work plans and strategies for executing those work plans.
 The Department Director will also review the level and allocation of departmental resources, such as staff time and support, for all B&Cs affiliated with the department.

 Some B&Cs occasionally undertake initiatives that require resource allocation in one or more departments.
-For example, the Arts in Public Places Board may need assistance from Community Development or Public Works with the installation or maintenance of APPB sculptures.
+For example, the Arts in Public Places Board (APPB) may need assistance from Community Development or Public Works with the installation or maintenance of APPB sculptures.
 Council must approve these appropriations as part of the regular budget process.
 These appropriations will be considered part of the budget of the relevant department.

 Generally, the following outline will be used for the preparation of B&C work plans: (Specific dates and deadlines will be announced each year.
-The two-month overlaps shown below indicate the general timeframe.)
+The schedule shown below indicate the general timeframe.)

-Oct/Nov
+Oct

-- Council determines budget priorities - Departments begin planning for budget priorities in relation to their responsibilities. - Boards and Commissions may be asked to provide input on budget priorities in relation to their area of responsibility.
+- Council determines strategic priorities - Departments begin planning for budget options in relation to their responsibilities. - B&Cs may be asked to provide input on budget options in relation to their area of responsibility.

-Nov/Dec
+Nov

-- Boards and Commissions and Departments collaborate to develop draft work plans.
+- B&C Chairs and staff develop draft work plans.

-Dec/Jan
+Dec

-- Boards and Commissions/Departments review and complete work plans and submit to Department Directors and Council Liaisons roughly 6 working weeks (excluding holidays) following receipt of Council budget guidance.
+B&Cs/Departments review and complete work plans and submit to Department Directors and Council liaisons roughly 6 working weeks (excluding holidays) following receipt of Council budget guidance.